-One of the best ways we can gently introduce more plants into our diets is by hopping aboard the Meatless Mondays bandwagon!Believe it or not, going meatless for one day each week isn’t as 21st century an idea as it might seem: the federal government first started urging citizens to go meatless one day per week as part of an effort to conserve food during World War I. It’s been a recurring theme in the decades since, was reinvigorated in 2003 with the launch of a national campaign coordinated by Johns Hopkins Bloomberg School of Public Health and the Center for a Livable Future, and spiked in popularity and practice when Oprah explored the benefits of a meatless diet on her program, and subsequently instituted Meatless Mondays at her studio’s cafe.
+Gently introduce more plants into your diet is by joining the Meatless Monday Movement!Believe it or not, going meatless for one day each week isn’t as 21st century an idea as it might seem: the federal government first started urging citizens to go meatless one day per week as part of an effort to conserve food during World War I. It’s been a recurring theme in the decades since, was reinvigorated in 2003 with the launch of a national campaign coordinated by Johns Hopkins Bloomberg School of Public Health and the Center for a Livable Future, and spiked in popularity and practice when Oprah explored the benefits of a meatless diet on her program, and subsequently instituted Meatless Mondays at her studio’s cafe.

 Can forgoing meat one day each week really make a difference in our health?

 The consensus is yes, it can.
 Scientific research credits a balanced, plant-based diet for carrying such benefits as reducing risk for chronic, degenerative disease.
 This has led to the shift from thinking that a well-balanced, meatless diet would leave people more prone to disease, to the understanding that it in fact can affect quite the opposite - particularly compared to a meat-centered one.
 The Meatless Mondays campaign is a great way to create excitement in our kids to consider an alternative way of eating that will only benefit them in the long run.

-- At breakfast, try fortified soy milk in place of cow's milk in your cereal.
+At breakfast, try fortified soy milk in place of cow's milk in your cereal.

-- At lunch, skip the ham sandwich and add nuts to a salad for a nutritionally-balanced lunch.
+At lunch, skip the ham sandwich and add nuts to a salad for a nutritionally-balanced lunch.

-- At dinner, use beans in place of beef, poultry and fish in popular recipes.
+At dinner, use beans in place of beef, poultry and fish in popular recipes.